tgm-team/tgm/README.md

 ## Installation

-The current recommended way to install OpenDG is from source.
+The current recommended way to install TGM is from source.

 #### Using [uv](https://docs.astral.sh/uv/) (recommended)